-• ZTO is a Cayman Islands holding company with no equity ownership in our variable interest entities and we conduct our operations in China primarily through (i) our PRC subsidiaries and (ii) our variable interest entities, with which we have maintained contractual arrangements.
+ZTO is a Cayman Islands holding company with no equity ownership in the VIE and we conduct our operations in China primarily through (i) our PRC subsidiaries and (ii) the VIE, with which we have maintained contractual arrangements.
 Investors in our ADSs and/or Class A ordinary shares thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
 If the PRC government finds that the agreements that establish the structure for operating our business do not comply with the PRC laws and regulations, or if these regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
-Our holding company, our PRC subsidiaries, our variable interest entities, and investors of ZTO face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our variable interest entities and, consequently, significantly affect the financial performance of our variable interest entities and our company as a whole.
+Our holding company, our PRC subsidiaries, the VIE, and investors of ZTO face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
+See "Item 3.
+Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - If the PRC government finds that the agreements that establish the structure for operating certain of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations" on pages 43-44 of this annual report.